Antique Caned Chairs: A Comeback Story

 What do King Tutankhamen, Marie Antoinette and Florence Knoll have in common?
 A love for caned furniture, of course!
 But you don’t have to be royalty or a design icon to appreciate the delicate yet durable artistry of caned furniture.
 Airy, durable and versatile, we love caned furniture as a lighter alternative to its upholstered counterparts.
 Due to its enduring popularity, caned chairs are plentiful today.
 But many of us shy away from these pieces, particularly if the caning is damaged: it can seem difficult to understand the complex and varied caning processes, as well as finding an expert to turn to for help.
 But rest assured that caning and cane repair is alive and well at Revitaliste.

-We were recently approached by Skin Interior Design to revitalize a set of exquisite antique caned chairs for their gorgeous Pacific Heights project (more on this soon!).
+We were recently approached by SKIN Interior Design to revitalize a set of exquisite antique caned chairs for their gorgeous Presidio Heights project (read more here).
 The Louis-style hand caned chairs, purchased by their client while living in Paris, were a great complement to the classic interior architecture of the dining room but the caning was in very rough shape.
 We re-caned each chair and stained the new cane to perfectly blend with the patina of the chairs.

 The Origin of Cane: